 Professionally, he worked as a researcher at Audio Visual Research Center, Middle East Technical University, Ankara where he taught media classes and organized seminars together with international scholars and filmmakers loosely organized under the Korotonomedya group.
 From 2001-2008, he worked at the New Museum of Contemporary Art, New York as New Media Projects Manager.
 He was responsible for the museum’s Media Lounge, the only dedicated museum space exhibiting new media art projects at the time.
-He worked on a wide range of technical, conceptual and design projects, produced art works and developed websites.
-During this time his projects received substantial grants from institutions such as The Getty Foundation and Third Millenium Foundation.
-The New Museum archive website, which he initiated, was recently launched online at: http://archive.newmuseum.org/.
-In 2008, Topal started his own research and design firm Newgray LLC.
-Since then, he has consulted various international organizations including Prospect New Orleans, International Center of Photography, ArteEast, Side Trip Media, Interpersonal Frequency and many more.
+He worked on a broad range of technical, conceptual and design projects, produced art works and developed websites.
+During this period, his projects received substantial grants from institutions such as The Getty Foundation and Third Millenium Foundation.
+The New Museum archive website, which he initiated, was recently launched online at http://archive.newmuseum.org.
+In 2008, Topal started his research and design firm Newgray LLC, which was active until 2013.
+Newgray was kept alive as a publishing and research arm.

 For more information please visit:

 http://xurban.net | For xurban_collective’s archived projects and texts (2000-2012)

 http://newgray.com | For professional research & design projects (2008 – 2013)

 hakantopal.info/teaching | For current and past teaching activities

 newmedia.purchase.edu | Purchase College New Media Program

 Email: hakantopal ((at)) gmail ((dot)) com